 Military uniforms.
 One big expense for military members is uniforms.
 Military uniforms and utility uniforms that cannot be worn off duty as well as reservists uniforms that can only be worn while performing reservists duties are tax deductible if you were not reimbursed for your expenses.
 Also don’t forget epaulets, corps devices, and swords that you purchased for military activities.

-Tax Deadline.
-If you serve in a combat zone during tax filing season, or hospitalized because of injuries sustained in a combat zone, you are extended at least 180 days after leaving the designated combat zone.
+Deadline extension.
+If you serve in a combat zone during tax filing season or hospitalized because of injuries sustained in a combat zone, you are extended at least 180 days after leaving the designated combat zone.

 Thrift savings plan.
 Enrolling in the Thrift Savings Plan (TSP) is the best way to save both money and taxes!
 Your contributions to your Thrift Savings Plan are made tax free and the growth in your TSP account is tax-deferred, meaning you won’t pay taxes on the TSP until you take your money out, ideally in retirement.